 - The rectum is the curved lower, terminal segment of large bowel.
 It is about 12 cm long and runs along the concavity of the sacrum.

-- The upper 2/3 of the anterior rectum is covered by peritoneum but the posterior rectum is not:
+- The upper two thirds of the anterior rectum is covered by peritoneum but the posterior rectum is not:

 - In men, the anterior rectal peritoneum reflects on to the surface of the bladder base.